BouzCS/BouzCS/README.md

 <h3> 👨‍🎨: &nbsp;About Me </h3>

-- :heart: My favorite language: Py
+- :heart: My favorite language: Py♥
 - 🌱 I’m currently learning: ML
 - 👯 I’m always looking to collaborate with: scientist from any field
 - 💬 Ask me about: anything, I am happy to help